adsnowdon8/scopetok/README.md

 ### 💡 Info Page

-- Overview of the Scopetube app, purpose, and technologies used.
+- Overview of the Scopetok app, purpose, and technologies used.

 ### ✨ Splash Page